Altitude Platinum Plus Mastercard (no longer for sale)

 Interest free days and more

-- Up to 45 days interest free on purchases when you pay the closing balance (including any promotional balance transfer amount) in full by the due date shown on your statement
+- Up to 45 days interest free on purchases when you pay the closing balance (excluding any promotional balance transfer amount) in full by the due date shown on your statement

 - Minimum card limit $8,000.